On this page:

 The growth over the past year has been substantial and it’s accelerating.

-The AI module has gone from around 5k active installations at the time of the initiative's launch to more than 16k as of June 2026.
-The 1.x release series has moved through four major version branches with 50+ releases, reflecting a pace of delivery that would be difficult to sustain without the initiative's coordinated model.
+The core AI has gone from around 5k active installations at the time of the initiative's launch to more than as of June 2026.
+The 1.x release series has moved through four major version branches with 50+ , reflecting a pace of delivery that would be difficult to sustain without the initiative's coordinated model.

-Contributors have closed more than 1k issues across the AI ecosystem in the first half of 2026.
+Contributors have closed more than 2.5k issues across the AI since June 2025.

-Those delivery outcomes are the product of 32 partner organisations and more than 50 active contributors working within a shared roadmap, not as independent projects, but as a coordinated effort with governance, prioritisation and accountability.
+Those delivery outcomes are the product of 32 partner and more than 50 dedicated contributors working within a shared roadmap, not as independent projects, but as a coordinated effort with governance, prioritisation and accountability.

-The 2026 roadmap identified eight major capability areas for focused delivery:
+The 2026 identified eight major capability areas for focused delivery:

 - Page generation: AI-assisted creation of complete page structures from briefs or prompts

-- Context management: governed, reusable AI context, scoped across agents, workflows and site sections
+- Context management: governed, reusable organisational knowledge for AI agents and workflows

 - Background agents: autonomous AI tasks that operate within defined organisational guardrails